danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 | [letter_opener](https://github.com/ryanb/letter_opener) | Gem to preview emails instantly in the browser |
 | Rake tasks (`lib/tasks/test_clock.rake`) | Orchestrate setup, time advancement, and cleanup |

-If your SaaS handles subscription payment failures and you want confidence that the right customer gets the right email at the right time — especially when multiple webhook events interact in ways you might not expect — I'd encourage you to explore Stripe's Test Clock API.
+If your SaaS handles subscription payment failures and you want confidence that the right customer gets the right email at the right time (especially when multiple webhook events interact in ways you might not expect), I'd encourage you to explore Stripe's Test Clock API.
 It turned what used to be a manual, slow, error-prone process into something I can run in a few minutes and feel confident about.